Map Name: 2025-2026 Bowbells Elementary School Continuous Plan - Copy

 Critical Initiative

-• Evaluate core math curricular resources.
+• Evaluate core math curricular resources

 • Teachers will establish a Guaranteed and Viable Curriculum (priority standards)

-• Teachers will intentionally plan plan lessons using district-approved curricular resource materials and lesson plan format.
+• Teachers will intentionally plan standards-referenced instructional cycles (instruction and assessment) using district-approved curricular resource materials and lesson plan format.

-• Teachers will map priority standards (curriculum map),
+• Teachers will map priority standards (curriculum map)

 Critical Initiative